xhtml2pdf/xhtml2pdf/docs/source/advanced-usage.rst

 Usage in Django apps
 --------------------

-To allow URL references to be resolved using Django's :django:setting:`STATIC_URL` and :django:setting:`MEDIA_URL` settings, xhtml2pdf allows users to specify a ``link_callback`` parameter to point to a function that converts relative URLs to absolute system paths.
+To allow URL references to be resolved using Django's :setting:`STATIC_URL` and :setting:`MEDIA_URL` settings, xhtml2pdf allows users to specify a ``link_callback`` parameter to point to a function that converts relative URLs to absolute system paths.